tymyrddin/purple/source/docs/threat-modelling/choreography.md

 ## Who needs to be in the room

-The exercises in this section are designed as [workshop activities](../workshops/threat-modelling.md), not solo analyst tasks.
+The threat-modelling exercises are designed as [workshop activities](../workshops/threat-modelling.md), not solo analyst tasks.
 This is deliberate.

 A threat model produced by a single security analyst reflects that analyst's model of the system, the adversary, and the